top of page

 This helps your images show up in search results and improves the visibility of your website.
 Without alt text, both your audience and search engines might miss key information.

-The Risks of Skipping Alt Text
+The Risks of Skipping Alt Text on Your Photos

 Not using alt text can significantly impact the accessibility of your site.
 People with visual impairments depend on screen readers to describe images, and without alt text, navigating your site becomes much harder for them.